 When it comes to urinary incontinence, UTIs, and other delicate medical concerns in seniors, you can count on the highly skilled in-home care team at Live Well at Home to provide personalized care services with dignity and respect that allow for heightened independence, safety, and comfort.
 We’re on hand with a wide range of services for older individuals at home, according to each person’s particular needs – from help with personal care, to meals and housekeeping, to transportation and companionship, and so much more.

 If your elderly loved one is struggling with incontinence, make sure the person is given a correct diagnosis from the doctor to make sure there aren’t any hidden issues.
 The caregivers at Live Well at Home can help your loved one control the symptoms of incontinence in a compassionate and discreet way.
-Contact us at 800-478-1209 for more information about how we provide the kind of senior care Lincoln area families recommend most.
+Contact us at 800-478-1209 for more information about how we provide the kind of home care Palo Alto and surrounding area families recommend most.
 To learn more about all of the areas we serve in California, please visit our Service Area page.